-Table 5.6(1): Dissertation Module Delivery Timetable

-Dissertation Module Key Events Route 1) Supervision starting in September Route 2) Supervision starting in February Applied Research Design Module May May Submission deadline for Research Design Proposal (RDP) and Research Ethics Proposal Form and Risk Assessment July July Feedback on Research Design Proposal (RDP), Research Ethics Proposal Form and Risk Assessment, and assignment of supervisor August August Dissertation supervision begins - note : primary research cannot commence until Research Ethics clearance has been confirmed.
-1 st September (after 1 term of intermission) 1st February Students submit Dissertation 31st January / Part time route 31st May 1 st July Dissertation mark and feedback released (after assessment board) June / October October
+Table 5.6(1): Dissertation Module Delivery Timetable Dissertation Module Key Events Full Time Route 1) Part Time Route 2) Supervision starting in September Supervision starting in September Research Methods Workshops May May Submission deadline for Research Design Proposal (RDP) and Research Ethics Proposal Form and Risk Assessment July July Feedback on Research Design Proposal (RDP), Research Ethics Proposal Form and Risk Assessment, and assignment of supervisor July/August July/August Dissertation supervision begins - note : primary research cannot commence until Research Ethics clearance has been confirmed.
+1 st September 1 st September Students submit Dissertation 31 st May 31st May - the following year Dissertation mark and feedback released (after assessment board) October October

 Dissertation Supervision: The Dissertation Module Leader will allocate a Dissertation Supervisor to provide you with tutorial support during your dissertation.
-Supervisors can be allocated only after your RDP has been approved.
+Supervisors can be formally allocated only after your RDP has been approved, but as your research idea develops over the first year this decision will develop informally at an earlier stage, and the formal decision will normally be a straightforward approval of this.
 At the beginning of your supervision period you should seek to discuss, negotiate and agree the supervisory structure with your supervisor.
-You can expect your dissertation supervisor to provide approximately 18 hours of tutorial support in total over the 5-month dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.
+You can expect your dissertation supervisor to provide approximately 30 hours of tutorial support in total over the 9-month dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.